BLavery/STM32F103-Arduino/README.md

 Current "Core" (that code the Arduino's Board Manager option can add) = ST's __Arduino-Core_STM32__,  See https://github.com/stm32duino/Arduino_Core_STM32 .

-(For my notes on the smaller STM32F030F4P6, see https://github.com/BLavery/STM32F030F4P6-Arduino .)

 The LeafLabs Maple and Maple Mini boards (using the 128k flash version of the 'F103) generated a valiant software industry since about 2011, trying to make the 'F103 work easily with the Arduino IDE.
 Approach has been to use a flash-resident bootloader to make the M3's native USB ability to give a functioning USB port on the board.
 That USB port then can allow the Arduino IDE to program a sketch or to use a serial terminal.
 In time-honoured Arduino UNO fashion.
 The maple "core" uses the "libmaple" library derived from original maple board years.
 The current version of the old maple-style arduino "core" is the very similarly named "Arduino-STM32" here, still maintained by Roger Clark: https://github.com/rogerclarkmelbourne/Arduino_STM32.

 Note that the Maple or Bluepill boards have no separate USB chip (like FTDI on the UNO or NANO) to do USB.
 But USB is possible from 2 pins of the M3 itself, if given some driver code (in the maple-derived bootloader).